molleer/learn-docker/README.md

      docker run -d --network my-network --name container1 nginx docker run -d --network my-network --name container2 nginx
      ```
-   - The two containers can now communicate privately, using their container names as host names.
-Test this by running:
+   - Hint: 1. `docker exec` 2.
+If two containers are on the same network, their container names works as domain names.
-     ```bash
-     docker exec -it container1 curl http://container2
-     ```

-7. **Multiple Containers with Docker Compose:**
+2. **Multiple Containers with Docker Compose:**
-   - Task: Define a Docker Compose file for a multi-container application with specific network configurations, volumes, and port mappings.
-   - Compose file (`docker-compose.yml`):
-     ```yaml
-     version: '3'
-     services:
-       web:
-         image: nginx
-         ports:
-           - "8080:80"
-         networks:
-           - my-network
-         volumes:
-           - web-data:/app/data
-       db:
-         image: postgres
-         environment:
-           POSTGRES_PASSWORD: password
-         networks:
-           - my-network
-     networks:
-       my-network:
-     volumes:
-       web-data:
-     ```
-   - Commands:
-     ```bash
-     docker compose up -d
-     ```
+   - Task: Do task 1 again, but start the containers using docker-compose.yml.
+The [docker-compose.yml](./docker-compose.yml) file could help you here.

-8. **Docker Swarm for Orchestration:**
+3. **Docker Swarm for Orchestration:**
     - Task: Set up a Docker Swarm cluster and deploy a multi-container application.
-    - Commands:
-      ```bash
-      # Initialize Swarm on manager node
-      docker swarm init

-      # Join worker nodes to the Swarm (use output from previous command)
-      docker swarm join --token <token> <manager-ip>

-      # Deploy a stack (docker-compose.yml should be prepared)
-      docker stack deploy -c docker-compose.yml my-app
-      ```
-    - Ensure the `docker-compose.yml` file is prepared for a Swarm environment.

-These assignments cover a range of Docker features and concepts, helping you progress from basic container usage to more advanced scenarios involving multiple containers, networking, volumes, and orchestration.
+    - Grab a friend and see if you connect their machine to the docker cluster.

+4. **Dockerise Node.Js demo application**
+    - Task: Create a custom docker image which runns the [Demo Application](./demo) when started.